ziadelmolla/Micropython-for-NUCLEO-F429ZI/README.md

       $ lsusb

 You should find a device called "STMicroelectronics STM Device in DFU Mode"

+Go to Micropython-for-NUCLEO-F429ZI/ports/stm32 using the following command:

+      $ cd Micropython-for-NUCLEO-F429ZI/ports/stm32

 Now that the board is connected, you can upload the firmware using this command: